hashicorp/terraform-provider-azurerm/website/docs/d/api_management_api_version_set.html.markdown

 * `display_name` - The display name of this API Version Set.

 * `versioning_schema` - The value that determines where the API Version identifer will be located in a HTTP request.
-Possible values are `Header`, `Query` and `Segment`.

 * `version_header_name` - The name of the Header which should be read from Inbound Requests which defines the API Version.